 - Although the leg press machine is very user-friendly, there is still a risk of user error.
 This could potentially look like incorrectly placing the seat or the placement of your feet, or even something more serious like setting the weight to something beyond what you can handle and causing injury.
 See our blog here about how to leg press properly.

 Is the Leg Press Right for Me?

 At Chuze Fitness, we pride ourselves on putting you in control over your own fitness.
 You are in charge of whatever movements and exercises feel right for you and your unique body, so be careful in listening to what feels good and what doesn’t.
 And if you find yourself needing assistance or you have further questions about any of our exercise machines, we encourage you to reach out to a staff member at any of our locations.
 We are always happy to help!

 There are so many ways that you can exercise your body, especially your legs!
 A leg press is just one of many ways that you can build muscle in your legs.
-If you’re looking for a more full-body exercise that still emphasizes the leg muscle groups, a fantastic alternative to the leg press is the squat.
+If you’re looking for a more full-body exercise that still emphasizes the leg muscle groups, a fantastic alternative to the leg press is the squat or split squat.
 But if you’re wanting an exercise that is friendly for all levels of gym-goers and where you can be in control, then the leg press is a great option for you.
 In addition, gym memberships often provide access to a variety of machines and equipment, including the leg press, so you can explore different exercises or leg press variations tailored to your needs.